Fibromyalgia is a condition that causes widespread muscular pain accompanied by fatigue, weakness and disturbed sleep.

 Pace yourself on the good days and try not to overdo things.
 Take a rest regularly and do something relaxing which you enjoy.
 Never feel guilty if all you feel up to, is sitting down with a good book or catching up on a TV series or film.

 Follow this link to Fibromyalgia Action UK for more help and advice.

-For regular health updates on conditions such as fibromyalgia, why not follow us on Facebook or Twitter.
+For regular health updates on conditions such as fibromyalgia, why not follow us on Facebook.

-Finally, if you think someone you know may benefit from the information, please don’t hesitate to Share the article with them by one of the methods below.
+Finally, if you think someone you know may benefit from the information, please don’t hesitate to Share the article with them.